 2018 Hackathon winners, "BearGenes"; an application that would house educational videos and tools that provide reputable information about genetic disorders and genetic testing.

 Our first step is to select up to 10 ideas submitted from our Children’s National and GW community.
-There is no restriction on submission, but it should be an idea that could lead to a useful medical software application.
+There is no restriction on submission, but it should be an idea that could lead to a useful medical or public health software application.
 It can be extremely generic or highly specialized.
 Potential areas of interest include (but are not limited to) self-care, medical wellness, exercise physiology, clinical applications, public health, etc.

 Idea submission will close 4 JAN 2019, so put on your thinking caps and consult with your colleagues.
 To submit your app idea, fill out the simple form at https://is.gd/CTSIHACKATHON.